 Notice of Placement on Academic Conditional Status

 At the time of placement on Academic Conditional Status, graduate programs must provide students with written notification.
 This letter must provide specific information on areas that require improvement, provide an outline and a timeline for future expectations of academic progress, and set meeting dates to maintain continuity in advisement.
 The purpose of the notice of potential unsatisfactory progress is to provide the student with a period of time (usually at least one academic quarter) in which to make necessary improvements in their academic status and successfully complete their graduate study.
-A copy of Academic Conditional Status letters should be sent to the Assistant Director of Academic Affairs, Kate Brigman, in the Graduate Division.
+A copy of Academic Conditional Status letters should be sent to the Director of Diversity, Extramural Funding and Postdoctoral Affairs, Celina Mojica, in the Graduate Division.